pokt-network/pocket-network-protocol/ADRs/0003-adopt-libp2p-peer-ids.md

     - [Custom identity scheme](#custom-identity-scheme)
 - [References](#references-)

+## Summary <!-- required -->

+Facing the need for a unique and verifiable identifier for nodes in the peer-to-peer network, we decided to adopt Libp2p identity/IDs and neglect alternative identity schemes, to achieve a reliable and secure identification system, accepting the additional dependency and integration work, because Libp2p provides a proven solution with robust security features.

 ## Problem Statement <!-- required -->

-In the context of simplifying and consolidating node identity, facing the need for a unique and verifiable identifier for nodes in the peer-to-peer network, we decided to adopt Libp2p identity/IDs and neglect alternative identity schemes, to achieve a reliable and secure identification system, accepting the additional dependency and integration work, because Libp2p provides a proven solution with robust security features.
+At the time of writing, there is no formal specification for identity with respect to pocket network nodes/participants.
+Each node MUST be uniquely identifiable/addressable so that it may be correctly routed to.
+Identities MUST be provable (e.g. via cryptographic signature).

+### Context <!-- optional -->

+- We've recently refactored the P2P module to use libp2p for the transport layer.
+As a result we're already interoperating with libp2p objects and types.
+- We're simultaneously exploring consolidating and simplifying the concept of node identity throughout the codebase wherever reasonable/feasible.

 ## Technical Story <!-- optional -->